 Feel free to call our office and we can walk you through that on the phone as well.
 Happy to help.
 You should get your Medicare ID card in 3 or 4 weeks.
 That’s when you should give us a ring for the next step.

-You do not pay a monthly fee for Medicare Part A but you do for Part B. The standard Part B premium amount is $174.70 (2024 cost).
+You do not pay a monthly fee for Medicare Part A but you do for Part B. The standard Part B premium amount is $185 in 2025.
 This could be higher depending on your income.
 If you ARE collecting Social Security it will be automatically deducted from your check.
 If you ARE NOT collecting Social Security you will be billed.

 Option 1: Medicare Supplement and an Rx Card (Part D, standalone)